DrTimothyAldenDavis/SuiteSparse/GraphBLAS/README.md

 # SuiteSparse:GraphBLAS

 SuiteSparse:GraphBLAS, Timothy A. Davis, (c) 2017-2021, All Rights Reserved.

 SPDX-License-Identifier: Apache-2.0

-VERSION 4.0.3, Jan 19, 2021
+VERSION 5.0.4, May 13, 2021

-SuiteSparse:GraphBLAS is complete implementation of the GraphBLAS standard, which defines a set of sparse matrix operations on an extended algebra of semirings using an almost unlimited variety of operators and types.
+SuiteSparse:GraphBLAS is a complete implementation of the GraphBLAS standard, which defines a set of sparse matrix operations on an extended algebra of semirings using an almost unlimited variety of operators and types.
 When applied to sparse adjacency matrices, these algebraic operations are equivalent